Update on national shortage of medication to manage ADHD symptoms | October 2023

 - Restlessness that can make it difficult to complete lengthy tasks

 - Difficulty keeping quiet and not waiting your turn to speak in meetings or general conversation

 - Mood swings, irritability and extreme impatience which may affect relationships both at home and at work

 - A reduced sense of danger

-Dr Rozewicz adds; “There is a real need for the outdated gender stereotypes about ADHD to be redressed.
+Dr Rozewicz adds: “There is a real need for the outdated gender stereotypes about ADHD to be redressed.
 Girls mustn’t be overlooked just because they’re not troublesome.
 Their symptoms may well be more subtle, but it can be exhausting trying to ‘cover up’ the obvious signs, trying to make sense of the difficulties they’re experiencing and just ‘feeling different’.
 This stress can build up and lead to a type of burnout in later life and, as we understand more about the increasing comorbidities of ADHD (such as depression, anxiety, mood instability), women who are presenting with these conditions are now being referred to specialist psychiatrists more often.”

-Priory offers a step-by-step guide for adults considering an ADHD assessment which may lead to diagnosis and then a treatment programme to ensure the condition doesn’t affect the ability to function in day-to-day life.
+Priory offers a step-by-step guide for adults considering an ADHD assessment which may lead to diagnosis and then a treatment programme to ensure the condition doesn’t affect their ability to function in day-to-day life.